ionos-cloud/crossplane-provider-ionoscloud/docs/api/application-load-balancer/forwardingrule.md

 								* `resolve` (string)
 									* description: Resolve specifies when this reference should be resolved.
 The default is 'IfNotPresent', which will attempt to resolve the reference only when the corresponding field is not present.
 Use 'Always' to resolve the reference on every reconcile.
 									* possible values: "Always";"IfNotPresent"
-				* `index` (integer)
-					* description: Index is referring to the IP index retrieved from the IPBlock.
-Index starts from 0.
-				* `ipBlockId` (string)
-					* description: IPBlockID is the ID of the IPBlock on which the resource will be created.
-It needs to be provided via directly or via reference.
-					* format: uuid
 			* required properties:
 				* `index`
 * `listenerPort` (integer)